ashyneo/flipkart_python_project/README.md

 2. Verify if written feedback aligns with customer satisfaction.

+3. What factors drive customer ratings the most?

-3. Predict star ratings using sentiment and review characteristics.
+4. Can we predict star ratings from review characteristics?

-4. Provide actionable recommendations for marketing and product stakeholders.
+5. What are the root causes behind negative reviews and how can we address them?

 ## 📌 Project Brief